 In theory, you can import passwords from plain text, XML, and KeePass v1 CSV or TXT files.
 In practice, all attempts to import files exported from KeePass 2 in XML and CSV (v1 format) failed.

 Passwords can be exported in plain text.
 XML, or various versions of Password Safe’s own (PSAFE) format.

 You can generate a truly secure password using the default algorithm or specify your own rules.
 This is very useful for generating passwords for sites that have specific minimum password requirements.

 Password Safe provides support for 2FA using a YubiKey 4, YubiKey 4 Nano or YubiKey NEO.

 How secure is Password Safe

-Password Safe is community-developed open source software which provides end-to-end encryption.
+Password Safe is a community-developed open source software that provides end-to-end encryption.
 So jurisdiction is not really a relevant consideration.